EmileTrotignon/AStressfulMachine/README.md

 ./a_stressful_machine_gui

+#### Windows

-On Windows, you will need the Visual Studio 2019 (older versions may not be usefull)
+On Windows, you will need the Visual Studio 2019 compiler (older versions were not tested but may work)

-Adding qt/./bin and /include to environment variables.
+Visual Studio / cmake should do the linking for you, but you should add your Qt's version bin and include to the PATH environment variable.

+We tested with Qt 5.12.2 MSVC2017.

+##

 ## Authors